pshev/stream-lite/README.md

 ## 📋 API

-The vast majority of factories and operators replicate the API of RxJS, so most links will point you to RxJS documentation.<br/>
+The vast majority of factories and operators are too similar to the API of RxJS, so most links will point you to RxJS documentation.<br/>
-There are also some that don't exist in RxJS or ones with a different API.
+However there are some that don't exist in RxJS or ones with a different API.
 Those are marked with an astrix (*) and their documentation you will find below.<br/>
 Operators marked with 🚩 are also available as statics.

 #### Factories